-To check that load balancing is enabled at group level, do the following:
+To check that load balancing is enabled at the group level:

-- 1 Load INETCFG and select Protocols > TCP/IP. - In the screen that appears load balancing should enabled.
+1 Load INETCFG, then select Protocols > TCP/IP.

+In the screen that appears, load balancing should enabled.
 This is for the complete system.
-You still need to verify whether load balancing is enabled for the particular Net Group. - 2 Select Load Balancing Configuration > Configure Individual Group. - 3 Select the particular Net Group and check whether load balancing is enabled for it.
-If not, set it to Yes.
+You still need to verify whether load balancing is enabled for the particular Net Group.

+- 2 Select Load Balancing Configuration > Configure Individual Group. - 3 Select the particular Net Group and check whether load balancing is enabled for it.
+If it is not, set it to Yes.

-Network Traffic Is Not Balanced across NICs
+7.4.7 Network Traffic Is Not Balanced across NICs

-- If the application is binding to the local host (0.0.0.0), the data is always sent through the Primary.
-So the Primary should be inside the LBFT group for the load to be evenly balanced. - Check whether the interface designated as Primary is within the group or not.
-If not, either group the Primary interface or make one of the group members Primary. - If the application is not bound to the local host, then the data is always sent through the host where the application is bound.
+• If the application is binding to the local host (0.0.0.0), the data is always sent through the Primary interface.
+The Primary interface should be inside the LBFT group for the load to be evenly balanced.

+Check whether the interface designated as Primary is within the group or not.
+If not, either group the Primary interface or make one of the group members Primary.

+• If the application is not bound to the local host, then the data is always sent through the host where the application is bound.
 To load balance in this case, make sure that this host is inside the LBFT Group.

-To check whether a particular binding is part of the LBFT Group, do the following:
+To check whether a particular binding is part of the LBFT Group:

-- 1 Load INETCFG and select Bindings > TCP/IP. - 2 In the screen that appears, select the Configure TCP/IP Bind option. - 3 Make sure that the group interface for LBFT is set to Yes.
+1 Load INETCFG, then select Bindings > TCP/IP.

+- 2 In the screen that appears, select the Configure TCP/IP Bind option. - 3 Make sure that the group interface for LBFT is set to Yes.

-Losing INETCFG Configuration Information upon Rebooting
+7.4.8 You Lose INETCFG Configuration Information upon Rebooting

 This could happen if the server abended while being configured.
-This corrupts the file SYS:\ETC\TCPIP.CFG.
+This corrupts the sys:\etc\tcpic.cfg file.
 Delete this file and copy a backup of the previous configuration.

-Loss of Secondary IP Address upon Deleting Any Binding
+7.4.9 You Lose the Secondary IP Address upon Deleting Any Binding

-This could happen if more than one interface are using the same driver.
+This could happen if more than one interface is using the same driver.
 If this is the case, never delete any of the bindings.
 Always disable them if you don't want to use them.